maxwellb87/Spotify-Listening-History/README.md

 To enhance the depth of analysis, I took advantage of Spotify's API to extract additional data on track audio features, embedded URLs, and release dates.
 These datasets were integrated using relationships within Tableau's data model.

-You can explore the dashboard here: [(https://public.tableau.com/app/profile/maxwell.bernard/viz/SpotifyListeningHistory_16859605468160/WebDashboard)](https://public.tableau.com/app/profile/maxwell.bernard/viz/SpotifyListeningHistory_16859605468160/WebDashboard)
+You can explore the wed based dashboard here: [(https://public.tableau.com/app/profile/maxwell.bernard/viz/SpotifyListeningHistory_16859605468160/WebDashboard)](https://public.tableau.com/app/profile/maxwell.bernard/viz/SpotifyListeningHistory_16859605468160/WebDashboard)

 This dashboard provides a visually appealing and immersive experience.
 By clicking on the years, icons, song titles, dynamic bars and embedded song previews, you can filter and navigate through the rest of the dashboard.